Divide-By-0/blog/content/posts/movies.md

 - **Kal Ho Na Ho**: 10/10.
 Starts slow, but becomes very emotional.
 A classic Shah Rukh Khan drama with all the Bollywood movie tropes.
 Would recommend starting here for Bollywood movies.

-- **Zindaagi Neigh Milage Dubara**: 9/10.
-Another classic about three friends adventuring and exploring love on a bachelor trip, not particularly deep but has some iconic scenes that most Bollywood fans will recognize -- the tomato scene especially.
+- **Zindagi Na Milegi Dobara**: 9/10.
+Another classic about three friends adventuring and exploring love on a bachelor trip; moving, hilarious, and filled with mischief and adventure.
+Not particularly deep but has some iconic scenes that most Bollywood fans will recognize -- the tomato scene especially.
+This is the kind of movie that will addict you to Bollywood films and has a hit-filled soundtrack.

 - **Into the Woods**: 7/10.
 Mishmash family friendly fairytale musical, themes of morality, perception of evil, and supporting even through mistakes.